 - Alleviate Your Sore Throat – Suck on ice chips, drink warm tea, or gargle with warm salt water.

-You can also talk to the pharmacist or your healthcare provider for over-the-counter (OTC) things you can take to manage your symptoms if they progress.
-It is imperative that you read labels or consult your healthcare team because there are many medications you normally would use to treat the symptoms of your cold are not safe to take during your pregnancy.
+You can also talk to the pharmacist or your healthcare provider for over-the-counter (OTC) medication you can take to manage your symptoms if they progress.
+It is imperative that you read the labels or consult your healthcare team because there are many medications you normally would use to treat the symptoms of your cold that are not safe to take during pregnancy.

 The following is a list of medications that pose little risk to your baby during pregnancy; however, it is best to consult with your doctor before taking any medications to relieve your symptoms.